jcantosz/label-to-fields-action/README.md

 Each line must have a value in the label column and have the value of the single select you wish to set.
 You may leave fields empty if no property should be set.

+Known limits: This code does not paginate graphql results.
+If you have more than 100 project items associated with the issue or more than 100 fields in the specified project the code may not function as expected.

 ## Inputs

 - **`app_id`**: GitHub App or Client (preferred) ID.
 (Optional)